TrivediEnterprisesInc/TrivediEnterprisesInc.github.io/Notes.md

 **title**:"Access Control"; **ctrl**:ListBox(Vw?)
      **Cols**: | Create | Read | Write | Delete |
      (each col hdr is a button; clicking allows assigning NAB entries ie nms/grps)  These appear one entry to a row; stored as []

+#### From Nov_17_23
+One possible approach:
+- All devClients(native) get ids & we impl Auth for them
+- When they 'publish' a Db (ie webView/webForm) it requires no auth.
+  So devs can use these to collect anon data/registration data etc., as Google Forms/Formly et al allow currently.
+- Since brij webEls are 'embeddable components', if they want/nd Auth they bring their own:social auth etc.
+- For this to work we nd a UserID Assign Mechanism:
+  - both the web comps (View/frm) will chk for a global var (say userId).
+If exists, use; else assign webUser@anon.com.
+Also grab ipAdd/identifier info.

+**RELATED:** @TBD Do we allow webClis to view priorVersion info? i think not.

 ### Links
    - [Role](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/roles?view=aspnetcore-7.0)-based authorization in ASP.NET Core